darrylconnellyii/PyBank-PyPoll/README.md

   ![Revenue](Images/revenue-per-lead.png)

-I wanted to create a Python script for analyzing the financial records of a company by using this set of [financial data](PyBank/Resources/budget_data.csv).
+I wanted to create a Python script for analyzing the financial records of a company by using this set of [budget data](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 I will create a Python script that analyzes the records to calculate each of the following:
   * The total number of months included in the dataset